Business Term Loans

 When a Merchant Cash Advance Makes Sense

-An MCA makes sense as a short-term bridge only — specifically when you need cash in 24–48 hours for an emergency repair and you have a pending term loan approval that will take another 2–4 weeks to fund.
-The daily repayment structure does flex down when sales are slow, which is the one structural advantage over fixed monthly payments.
+An MCA makes sense as a short-term bridge only.
+Use it when you need cash in 24–48 hours for emergency repairs and have a pending term loan approval that will fund in 2–4 weeks.

-Don't use an MCA to fund a planned expansion or renovation.
-The effective APRs of 30–150% make them one of the most expensive capital sources available, and the daily deductions will restrict your operating cash flow during the critical early months of a project.
+Don't use an MCA to fund planned expansion or renovation.
+The effective APRs of 30–150% make them one of the most expensive capital sources available.

 Restaurant Loan Affordability Calculator